Finding & Securing Employment in Finland

 Networking is very important; if you can become known in your field of interest/expertise, you may well hear about jobs before they are advertised, maybe even get recommended or "head-hunted" for a position.
 Let everyone know you're in the job market and ask them to keep you in mind if they hear of anything suitable.
 Join professional discussion boards.
 Social networking sites and "professional networks" like LinkedIn can also be very helpful.

-Finland Forum and the IESAF Forums both have large active memberships in Finland.
+Finland Forum and IESAF both have large, active memberships in Finland.
 Their primary language is English and even if you don't find work directly from either of them, you'll find a lot of invaluable advice, and learn from others' experiences.

 If it's appropriate for the type of employment you are seeking, put up notices advertising yourself / your services.
 It's also possible to list yourself in newspapers.